SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/graphical-app/print-point-position.md

     }
 }
 ```
 The code above takes the coordinates of the rectangle and the point and checks whether the point is inside, outside or on the borders of the rectangle.
-By visulizing the result, the color of the background of the text block which contains it is changed.
+By visulizing the result, the color of the background of the text block that contains it is changed.

 Think about how to **finish** the uncompleted (on purpose) conditions in the **`if` statements**!
-The code above **purposely doesn't compile**, because the purpose is to make you think about how and why it works and to **finish on your own the missing parts**.
+The code above **purposely doesn't compile**, because the purpose is to make you think about how and why it works and **finish on your own the missing parts**.